Two business executives reviewing a public company audit report on a laptop in an office hallway

 Prepare Early for your Public Company Audit

-PCAOB audit preparation is a complex and multifaceted process that requires careful planning, communication, and collaboration with your audit firm.
+PCAOB audit preparation is a complex and multifaceted process that requires careful planning, communication, and collaboration with your SOX 404 compliance team and your auditors.
 By following these steps, your PCAOB audit is more likely to run smoothly and efficiently without disrupting your business operations or delaying the release of your financial statements.